Skip to main content

 Graduate Students

-Lauren Wash (she/her/hers) is a second-year doctoral student in the UNC Clinical Psychology program.
-She was born and raised in Chicago, Illinois.
+Lauren Wash (she/her) is a third-year doctoral student in the UNC Clinical Psychology program.
+She was born and raised in Chicago.
 Lauren earned a B.S. in Psychology and Gender & Women’s Studies from the University of Illinois at Urbana-Champaign, and an M.A. in Counseling for Mental Health & Wellness from New York University.
 Lauren also earned a post-graduate certificate in the integrated treatment of eating disorders from the Institute for Contemporary Psychotherapy’s Center for the Study of Anorexia and Bulimia (CSAB) in New York City.
-Prior to joining the ABC lab, Lauren worked in full-time clinical research at VA New York Harbor Healthcare System – Manhattan Campus (VANYHHS) as a research coordinator for the Psychotherapy Research & Development Program.
+Prior to joining the ABC lab, Lauren worked full-time in clinical research at VA New York Harbor Healthcare System – Manhattan Campus as a research coordinator for the Psychotherapy Research & Development Program.
 Lauren also worked part-time as a licensed mental health counselor specializing in eating disorders, and delivered group, individual, and meal support therapy to patients using a variety of approaches including psychodynamic, CBT, and DBT.
+At UNC, her master’s thesis focused on body shame as a mediator in the relationship between multidimensional perfectionism and disordered eating symptoms in Black college women.
 Lauren hopes to develop a program of research that examines Black women’s and girls’ experiences with eating disorders, body image, perfectionism, colorism, and hair politics.